 - NPTG 8559: Science and Technology for NPTS

-Students must complete 12 credits in their official language of study.
-Language Studies program courses are offered in 7 languages, including Arabic, Chinese, English, French, Japanese, Russian and Spanish.
-Through the Institute’s renowned content-based instruction, students combine advanced-level language study with topics related to their graduate coursework.
+Our Language and Intercultural Studies program courses are offered in 7 languages, including Arabic, Chinese, English, French, Japanese, Russian and Spanish.
+Additional languages are offered upon request.
+Through the Institute’s renowned content-based instruction, students combine advanced-level language skills development with topics related to their graduate coursework/professional interests.